 5 people favorited this theater

 The Loew’s Victoria Theatre opened on October 5, 1917, adjacent to the east of the famed Apollo Theatre in New York’s Harlem neighborhood.
 It was a vaudeville and movie theatre and had a seating capacity of 2,446.
 It was equipped with a Moller 3 manual 17 ranks theatre organ.
 This was later replaced by a Robert-Morton 3 manual organ.
 It closed as a Loew’s house in 1978.

 In 1986 it was reopened as a five-plex and renamed the Movie Center 5.
 It was only open for a little over four years, closing in 1990.
 Someone did screen some African-American art films occasionally in 1992 in one of the auditoriums and it was known as the Harlem Victoria 5, but these had ceased by 1994.

-The theater was sometimes used for church services for a time, but in recent years, it has sat unused.
+The theatre was sometimes used for church services for a time, but in recent years, it has sat unused.
 Several plans have been put forward for reuse, but have not been met with sympathetic ears so far.

 Just login to your account and subscribe to this theater